-- (1) The effective date of health care coverage for persons eligible for health care coverage as set forth in paragraph (B) of this rule shall be as follows: - (a) For a disability benefit recipient, spouse or dependent child of a disability benefit recipient health care coverage shall be effective on the first of the month following approval of the benefit or the benefit effective date, whichever is later. - (b) For an age and service retirant, spouse or dependent child of an age and service retirant health care coverage shall be effective on the first of the month following the date that the retirement application is filed with the retirement system or the benefit effective date, whichever is later. - (c) For an eligible spouse or dependent child of a deceased member or deceased retirant health care coverage shall be effective on the effective date of the benefit if the appropriate application is received within three months of the date of the member's or retirant's death, or the first of the month following the date that the appropriate application is received if not received within three months of the date of the member's or retirant's death.
+- (1) The effective date of health care coverage for persons eligible for health care coverage as set forth in paragraph (B) of this rule shall be as follows: - (a) For a disability benefit recipient or dependent of a disability benefit recipient, health care coverage shall be effective on the first of the month following approval of the benefit or the benefit effective date, whichever is later. - (b) For an age and service retirant or dependent of an age and service retirant, health care coverage shall be effective on the first of the month following the date that the retirement application is filed with the retirement system or the benefit effective date, whichever is later. - (c) For an eligible dependent of a deceased member, deceased disability benefit recipient, or deceased age and service retirant, health care coverage shall be effective on the effective date of the benefit if the appropriate application is received within three months of the date of the member's or retirant's death, or the first of the month following the date that the appropriate application is received if not received within three months of the date of the member's or retirant's death.